shader-slang/spec/proposals/036-variadic-pack-queries.md

 This proposal does not attempt to solve all pack metaprogramming use cases.
 Possible follow-on work includes:

-- a fold or reduction form over packs,
+- a fold or a recursion structure on variadic packs,
 - richer compile-time reasoning about pack cardinality,
 - additional pack queries such as length-dependent slicing,
 - generalized structural constraints over packs beyond non-emptiness.